 Ground pork sous vide style

 For summertime work lunches I like to make sous vide ground pork lettuce wraps.
 The Sriracha sauce I serve them with adds a wonderful dose of heat.
-If we’re eating them family-style, I’ll serve them warm and let everyone choose their own add-ins.
+If we’re eating them family-style, I’ll serve them warm and let everyone choose their own add-ins like caramelized onions or homemade pickles.
 They’re greatly chilled, too.

 Pork belly sous vide style